LeandroTheDev/storage_template/README.md

 ## Dependencies
 Storage Template requires some dependencies to fully work
 - Conversion videos after upload or download from links: [ffmpeg](https://github.com/BtbN/FFmpeg-Builds/releases)
-- Download Videos from links: [yt-dlp](https://github.com/yt-dlp/yt-dlp)
+- Download Videos from links: [yt-dlp](https://github.com/yt-dlp/yt-dlp) (On linux by default you need to install from your repository distro, should be installed in /usr/bin/yt-dlp)

 If you do not download this dependencies storage template maybe fail during some tasks